Masayuki Suzuki: Profile

 Suzuki was born in Tokyo on September 22, 1956.
 His sister Kiyomi Suzuki is also a musician.
 He rose to fame as a member of the pop group Rats & Star (formerly known as Chanels), which began activities in 1975.
 His first single "Runaway" was released in 1980.
 He would continue solo music activities after Rats & Star disbanded in 1996.

 Since 2019, Suzuki has performed the opening themes for the anime television series Kaguya-sama: Love Is War.
 In 2019, he sang "Love Dramatic feat.
 Rikka Ihara", the opening theme for the series's first season.
 In 2020, he sang "Daddy!
 Daddy!
 Do! feat.
 Airi Suzuki" (no relation), the opening theme for the show's second season.
 In 2022, he sang "Giri Giri" with Suu from Silent Siren, the opening theme for the show's third season.
 He also sang "Love is Show feat.
-Reni Takagi", the opening theme for the animated movie, Kaguya-sama: Love is War - The First Kiss That Never Ends.
+Reni Takagi", the opening theme for the animated film, Kaguya-sama: Love is War - The First Kiss That Never Ends.
+In 2025, he sang "Abunai Kioku" (アブナイキオク), the opening theme for the television special, Kaguya-sama: Love Is War – The Stairway to Adulthood.